karllhughes/learn/_posts/2020-12-19-startup-blogging-platforms.md

 **[GraphCMS](https://graphcms.com/)** ($0) - Brings your content to any platform or static site builder.
 With GraphCMS, you build the essential GraphQL infrastructure and they build a headless CMS for your content creators.

 **[Jekyll](https://jekyllrb.com/)** ($0) - If you don't mind writing a little HTML yourself, Jekyll is an awesome landing page and blogging platform.
 It can scale pretty much infinitely and it's free to use with Github pages.
+You can also read [our comparison with Wordpress](https://draft.dev/learn/jekyll-vs-wordpress) and [our comparison with Hugo](https://draft.dev/learn/hugo-vs-jekyll).

 **[Gatsby](https://www.gatsbyjs.com/)** ($0) - The new, hot static site builder has a great reputation among developers, and they're growing quickly.
 If your tech team uses React, you might want to consider Gatsby.